9 Tips for Hiring Experts and Avoiding Gunslingers

 It's a relatively common term in certain industries.
 Lawyers, doctors, and forensic engineers or experts can all be considered a hired gun based on the circumstance.
 There is also more of a tendency to use (and believe) the use of a hired gun when it involves a large company versus an individual.
 For example, a corporate headquarters defending their company actions rather than individual "who was wronged."
 But, it's not really that black and white.

 When it comes to forensic experts (engineers, scientists, fire investigators, and others) who perform work in the insurance industry, many are mislabeled as hired guns even when they are honest and unbiased.
 After all, someone hired them.
-But, when experts perform their investigations according to established protocols, for example, a fire investigator following NFPA 921 should only come to conclusions that favor their clients when the facts and evidence support those conclusions.
-Experts may routinely report technically unfavorable answers, and a large majority of clients appreciate this honest feedback as that information is helpful to manage their claim or loss accordingly.
+But, when experts perform their investigations according to established protocols, for example, a fire investigator following NFPA 921 should only come to conclusions that favour their clients when the facts and evidence support those conclusions.
+Experts may routinely report technically unfavourable answers, and a large majority of clients appreciate this honest feedback as that information is helpful to manage their claim or loss accordingly.

 Public Sector Investigators vs. Private Investigators

 There is a tendency to believe that public sector investigators (government entity investigators) are not hired guns because they are full-time employees and therefore were not "hired."
-Some may believe, then, that the investigator would not be inclined to report answers in any favorable way.
+Some may believe, then, that the investigator would not be inclined to report answers in any favourable way.
 But, simply being a public sector investigator does not eliminate the potential for bias.

 The primary issue all experts have to deal with when evaluating evidence is bias.
 Psychology experts have determined that biases exist due to many factors which are beyond the scope of this article.
 But, suffice to say, bias does in fact exist and in order for a forensic investigator to reduce the influence of those biases as much as possible, a number of steps should be followed.